Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     print(result)
     ```

-    1. This was defined in quacc with a `@job` decorator already, which will be transformed into a `Job` object since the `WORKFLOW_ENGINE` is set to `"jobflow"`.
+    1. This was defined in quacc with a `#!Python @job` decorator already, which will be transformed into a `Job` object since the `WORKFLOW_ENGINE` is set to `"jobflow"`.

     2. In Jobflow, each `Job` is only a reference and so the `.output` must be explicitly passed between jobs.

     You can see that it is quite trivial to set up a Jobflow workflow using the recipes within quacc.
 We define the full workflow as simply a collection of individual compute jobs.
-The [`quacc.recipes.emt.core.relax_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.relax_job) and [`quacc.recipes.emt.core.static_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.static_job) were both already defined with a `@job` decorator, which is why we did not need to specify that here.
-At runtime, quacc will automatically transform the `@job` decorator into the Jobflow-compatible `Job` object.
+The [`quacc.recipes.emt.core.relax_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.relax_job) and [`quacc.recipes.emt.core.static_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.static_job) were both already defined with a `#!Python @job` decorator, which is why we did not need to specify that here.
+At runtime, quacc will automatically transform the `#!Python @job` decorator into the Jobflow-compatible `Job` object.

     The key aspect to note is that we must stitch the individual `Job` objects together into a `Flow`, which can be easily achieved by passing them to the `Flow()` constructor.
 The `Flow` object will automatically determine the order in which the jobs should be run based on the inputs and outputs of each job.
 In this case, it will know not to run `job2` until `job1` has completed.